Aletheia-Praxis/VX-RAG/HOW_TO_USE.md

 - Dependencies installed: `pip install -r requirements.txt`
 - Documents in PDF, TXT, or Markdown formats

+## Running with Docker

+For containerized deployment, use the provided Dockerfile.
+To ensure data persistence, mount the `data` directory as a volume from your host machine.

+1. Build the Docker image:

+    ```bash
+    docker build -t vx-rag .
+    ```

+2. Create the data directories on your host:

+    ```bash
+    mkdir -p data/raw/pdf data/raw/txt data/raw/md data/processed data/index
+    ```

+3. Run the container with volume mounting:

+    ```bash
+    docker run -v $(pwd)/data:/app/data -p 5000:5000 vx-rag
+    ```

+   - `-v $(pwd)/data:/app/data`: Mounts the local `data` directory to `/app/data` in the container for persistence
+   - `-p 5000:5000`: Exposes the MCP API port

+Note: The container runs as a non-root user for security.
+Ensure the mounted volume has appropriate permissions if needed.

 ## Step 1: Prepare Your Documents

 1. Create directories for raw documents: